martonaronvarga/pubdelays/docs/STAGE_CONTRACTS.md

 Skipped rows include metadata explaining the skip reason.
 Failure rows include `error` text where the command catches the exception.

 `pubdelays manifest` prints recent rows. `manifest summary`, `manifest failed`, `manifest show --json`, and `manifest retry-script` provide lightweight audit and retry inspection without opening SQLite directly.

+`manifest check` runs SQLite integrity checks through Python, which is useful on HPC systems without the `sqlite3` command. `manifest collect` appends rows from per-task manifests into the target manifest; it is intended as a one-time post-run audit collection, not a repeatedly idempotent synchronization step.